-Women at Shea will be studying Who’s Pushing Your Buttons by Dr. John Townsend
+Women at Shea will be studying Safe People by Dr. Henry Cloud and Dr. John Townsend.

 For more information, please contact Diane Lauterbach at 480.703.2885.

-Women at North Ridge will be studying God Will Make A Way by Dr. Henry Cloud and Dr. John Townsend
+Women at North Ridge will be studying Boundaries by Dr. Henry Cloud and Dr. John Townsend.